 You’ll learn a full range of scientific principles across key areas such as biology, chemistry and physics.
 You’ll also do science-based fieldwork and practical laboratory experiments.
 In year 2 you will be able to select one of three options: Applied/Biomedical/Analytical and Forensic Science, tailored to meet career/university goals.

 You can expect a professional study environment in well-equipped laboratories, and experienced tutors.
 You’ll carry out experiments and practical and theory-based assignments as well as exams.

 You’ll also find out about career opportunities and get expert advice on next steps.

 Pearson BTEC Level 3 Foundation Diploma/Extended Diploma in Applied Science

-You’ll need 5 GCSEs at grade 9–4 (A*–C), including English Language and maths – both of these must be grade 9–4 (A*–C) or Functional Skills Level 2 in English and maths.
-You will need to have all three sciences at GCSE grade 9–4 (A*-C), double science, or a relevant Level 2 vocational qualification at Merit or above with English and maths GCSE grades 9–4 (A*–C).
+You’ll need 5 GCSEs at grades 9–4 (A*–C), including English Language and Maths – both of these must be grades 9–4 (A*–C) or Functional Skills Level 2 in English and Maths.
+You will need to have all three Sciences at GCSE grade 9–4 (A*-C), Double Science, or a relevant Level 2 vocational qualification at Merit or above with English and Maths GCSE grades 9–4 (A*–C).

 A combination of externally assessed exams and portfolio building.

 Choose to follow with a degree-level course in an industrial or science-based subject, to help you move into further scientific research or laboratory work, or a career in medicine, chemistry, biochemistry or microbiology, natural sciences or forensics, for example.

 Students aged 16-18 don't have to pay tuition fees.
 If you are aged 19 or over, check out our Financial Help page for information on fees and funding!